Audi A5 Cabriolet review

 Sat-nav, stereo and infotainment

-Like the rest of the A4 and A5 range, the most desirable tech option is the £250 ‘Virtual Cockpit’.
+Like the rest of the A4 and A5 range, the ‘Virtual Cockpit’ dashboard is now standard.
 It replaces the traditional instruments with a crisp and clear 12.3-inch widescreen display that can show the dials, media info and even the sat-nav map.
 It works as well here as it does in any application, and almost negates the need for the stuck-out screen in the dash.

 The slick MMI system has plenty of sub-menus to aid navigation, but once you’re familiar with them it’s a doddle to use thanks to the rotary controller and menu shortcuts on the centre console.

-Amongst the sizeable options list is a Bang and Olufsen sound system.
+Amongst the sizeable options list is a Bang and Olufsen sound system that’s standard on the Vorsprung.
 It’s predictably excellent, and perfect if you’re the sort of person who loves blasting tunes with the roof down.
 But to be honest, the standard system is hardly bad, and is perfectly capable even at higher speeds with the top down.

 Practicality, comfort and boot space